Need-to-Know A-Z Index

 Service counters may reopen.
 Please work with your manager or unit leader on reopening plans.
 Plexiglass barriers are not required, but may be requested via a unit’s COVID Safety Liaison.

-Based on your location, the Distribution Center (DC) is able to make twice-weekly visits to all campus mail stops.
+The Distribution Center (DC) is able to make daily visits to all campus mail stops.
 Office spaces must be open for deliveries to be made.
 Staff may also visit the DC to pick up or drop off items (lines are shortest from 7:30am - 9:30am).
-Please contact the Distribution Center Help Desk (DCHD@lmu.edu) to request deliveries.
+Please contact the Distribution Center Help Desk (DCHD@lmu.edu) for questions or requests.

 Please see Food Deliveries below.